GE Money Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-GE Money Conveyancing Panel : Questions and Answers from members of the public
+FAQs for the GE Money Conveyancing Panel from members of the public

-My property lawyer has never been on on the GE Money Approved Panel.
-Is it possible for me to retain my family solicitor notwithstanding that they are excluded from the GE Money panel?
+My Solicitor has never been on on the GE Money Solicitor Panel.
+Is it possible for me to retain my preferred solicitor even though they are not on the GE Money panel of approved conveyancing solicitors?

 The most common options here are as follows:

-1. Complete the purchase with your preferred solicitors but GE Money will need to instruct a lawyer on the GE Money conveyancing panel.
+1. Carry on with your preferred lawyers but GE Money will need to instruct a lawyer on the GE Money conveyancing panel.
 This will result in additional cost and potential delay.

 2. Get a new solicitor to act in the purchase, obviously checking they are on the GE Money conveyancing panel.

-3. Convince your lawyer to do everything within their powers to join the GE Money conveyancing panel
+3. Urge your lawyer to apply to join the GE Money lender panel

 Privacy